BioJulia/PopGen.jl/docs/getting_started/popobj_type.md

 :::caution immutable genotypes
 We use the Tuple type for genotypes of individuals because they are **immutable** (cannot be changed).
 By the time you're using PopGen.jl, your data should already be filtered and screened.
 Hand-editing of genotype alleles is **strongly** discouraged, so we outlawed it.
 :::

-## location data

-Location data is optional for a `PopData`.
-There are functions that use location information (e.g. `locations`), but most don't, so it's not a dealbreaker.
-At present, there are no analyses that utilize location information.